gjolly/gjolly.github.io/content/blog/unified_kernel_sb.md

 tags: ["Linux", "Kernel", "Boot", "Ubuntu"]
 ---

-# Full Disk Encryption, Secureboot and Unified Kernel Image

-FDE protect your data at rest and Secureboot makes sure what you boot is trusted.
-But there is a flow.

 ## The flow

 In order to decrypt the root filesystem, the kernel uses a initial ram disk (initramfs).
 The initramfs provides an temporary filesystem from which extra kernel modules can be loaded, it also contains a set of scripts used to boot the system including scripts to decrypt the user's root filesystem.